Adobo: Philippines

 In Filipino cuisine, adobo refers to a common and indigenous cooking method.
 In the late 16th century, the Spanish referred to it as adobo due to its superficial similarity.

 The main ingredients of Philippine adobo are native to Southeast Asia, namely vinegar, soy sauce or fish sauce, peppercorns, garlic, and bay leaves.
 It does not traditionally use chilis, paprika, oregano, or tomatoes.
-Rather, adobo is characteristically salty and sour, and often sweet taste.
+Rather, adobo is characteristically salty and sour, and often sweet.
 Another version is cooking it with coconut milk which turns it into ginataang adobo.

 Uruguay

 In Uruguay, adobo is a spice mix of the same spices of the Spanish marinade.
 Also, adobar is the act of using this mix as a condiment.
 A sauce made of adobo, salt and water is called mojo.

 History

 One of the earliest references to adobo is found in the Manual del Cocinero, Repostero, Pastelero, Confitero Y Botillero by Mariano de Rementeria y Fica in 1850.